lizmat/articles/5to6-classes.md

     Point->new( x => 42, y => 666 );     # ok
     Point->new( x => 42 );               # 'y' missing
     Point->new( x => "foo", y => 666 );  # 'x' is not an integer

+Note that with an object system like `Moose`, one does not need to create a `new` subroutine, just as in Perl 6:

 In Perl 6 however, all of that is built-in.
 The "`is required`" attribute trait indicates that an attribute *must* be specified.
 And specifying a